J League's 100 Year Vision Anniversary Tournament: What actually is it?

 Playoffs Chaos

-Once the league phases are completed, the playoff phase commences on the 6th June, with each team of each leagues top 6 playing a 'play-off' against their East or West counterparts to then determine the final finishing place.
+Once the league phases are completed, the playoff phase commences on the 6th of June, with each team of each league playing a 'play-off' against their East or West counterparts to then determine the final finishing place, with each game having 2 legs, home and away.
+This is for every place in the league, not just top 6 like in most playoff situations (i.e. the EFL Championship).

-Ultimately, the two top teams will battle for the title of champion, which comes with instant qualification to next seasons AFC Champions League Elite and a tidy bit of prize money, totalling at 2.5 billion JPY.
+Ultimately, the two top teams will battle for the title of champion, which comes with instant qualification to next seasons AFC Champions League Elite and a tidy bit of prize money, totalling at 150 million JPY for the playoff stage champions.
 The bottom two teams will also play each other to avoid being the ultimate loser.

 J2 and J3 League's Own Special Tournament

-The J2 and J3 League's, to add to the confusion, have their own 100 Year Vision tournament going on.
+The J2 and J3 League's additionally have their own 100 Year Vision tournament going on.
 The two leagues merge, and then split into 4 groups, again via geographical location.
 The format from then on is the same as the J1 League's format, with teams playing in their respective regional groups, and a mini-playoff at the end to determine winners and losers.

 East A: